The Importance of a Staging Environment in Development

 Staging Processes

-Testing during the staging process is all about preparing software for production and addressing technical issues.
+Testing during the staging process, including on a test server, is all about preparing software for the production environment and addressing technical issues.

 Smoke Testing

-Smoke testing, or build verification testing, is a type of analysis that verifies whether a program’s critical supporting functions work properly.
+Smoke testing, or build verification testing, is a type of analysis that verifies whether a program’s critical supporting functions work properly, often conducted in a staging environment.
 These tests ensure software is operationally sound.

 Chaos Engineering